 India Travel Tips: A-Broad Overview

-Welcome to our India page!
-I’ve traveled to India twice now, and between those visits, I’ve explored the Golden Triangle, i.e. Delhi, Agra, Jaipur, and Indore.
+Welcome to my India page!
+I’ve traveled to India twice now, and between those visits, I’ve visited Indore and the Golden Triangle, i.e. Delhi, Agra, and Jaipur.
 Here are some of the travel tips I followed during my trips to India.
-Of course, this list is far from comprehensive, and I recommend you doing some additional research before traveling.
+These are especially helpful for first time visitors to India!
+Note that this list is far from comprehensive, and I recommend that you always do your own research before traveling to India.

 Table of Contents